 If you’re a beginning author like me, it isn’t always worth the cost to hire a professional editor.
 I know this statement is considered blasphemy in most writer’s circles.
 It’s like advising someone not to hire a lawyer.
 But hear me out.

 If you write a standard 60,000-word book and hire a good editor, the cost to edit can easily reach $2,000 and higher.
 You will make about $2 in profit per book sold whether you’re traditionally publishing or self-publishing.
 That means you need to sell at least 1,000 copies of your book just to break even with the editing costs.
 And that’s not even including other expenses like book covers and advertising.
 Most self-published books never sell anywhere close to 1,000 copies.

 I can think of a few possible solutions to the editing cost problem:

 - Don’t hire editors

 Before I continue, let me be clear: you should professionally edit every published book.
-I hired a professional editor to edit my only published book.
+I hired a professional editor to edit my first published book.